TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-05-why-I-deleted-my-linkedin-account.md

 - 25 skills
 - 7 recommendations

-> As friend of mine Albert once said:
+As friend of mine Albert once said:

 > "Once you stop learning you start dying."

-I want to try to be better thanks to [limits](https://zenhabits.net/limits/) I set.
+I want to improve inside [limits](https://zenhabits.net/limits/) I set.

-This is the greatest change I took from deleting this account.

-Now I want to build something real.
+This is the greatest change I took from deleting this account. **Now I naturally tend to build something real.**

 ## Is it Your Time to Let Go?